 %port will be replaced by the host name and port number you want to connect to.
 The strings

-%pass will be replaced by the proxy username and password you specify.
-To get a literal % sign, enter
+%pass will be replaced by the proxy username and password (which, if not specified in the configuration, will be prompted for).
+To get a literal

 If a Telnet proxy server prompts for a username and password before commands can be sent, you can use a command such as: